owldot/lanadz.github.io/_posts/2021-03-27-ruby-server-oneliner.markdown

 {% endhighlight %}
 <!--more-->

 I like to have this as a alias on my computer.
 Add this to your `.bash*` file.
-Than command `fakeserver` will be available for you
+Then command `fakeserver` will be available for you

 {% highlight bash%}
 alias fakeserver='ruby -rwebrick -e'\''WEBrick::HTTPServer.new(:Port => 9090, :DocumentRoot => Dir.pwd).start'\'''